Lipiu/Lipiu/README.md

 **`Computer Science student`**

 I am currently studying computer science at CSIE.
-Here are all my projects that I am working on.
+Here you can find all my projects that I am working on.

 ---